 St Leonard's Church Services

-In the absence of a vicar we try to arrange two services per month.
+We try to arrange two services per month.
 Please see the Clarion for details.

 Buckhorn Methodist Chapel